 Posted By: topshotfishing

-Fort Lauderdale Fishing with Top Shot Sportfishing Charter Boat and Capt.
+Fort Lauderdale Fishing with Topshotfishing and Capt.
 Zsak

-We stopped on our way out and picked up a dozen live Goggle Eyes from Andy’s Bait Boat.
-Fifteen minutes afterwards, lines were in 120 ft. of water at the sea buoy in Fort Lauderdale, 1.8 miles from shore.
-If you venture off another ¼ of a mile, you would find yourself in 500 ft. of water due to our extreme drop off.
-We started the morning trolling with two plainers down, one with a blue and silver sea witch in front of a double hooked Bonito strip and the other with a pink and blue sea witch.
-For surface baits we went with two Bonito strips and two Ballyhoos.
+Fifteen/twenty minutes after leaving the dock, lines were in 120 ft. of water at the sea buoy in Fort Lauderdale, 1.8 miles from shore.
+If you venture off another ¼ of a mile, you will find yourself in 500 ft. of water due to the extreme drop off in Fort Lauderdale.
+We put down two #8 plainers – one with a 3 ½ blue reflector drone spoon and the other with a blue and white sea witch in front of a double hooked Bonitos strips.
+For surface baits we went with four Bonito strips.
+As we trolled the reefs ranging from 75 ft. out to 200 ft. of water, all the anglers took turns bring in their catch and taking videos of the event.

-With mission accomplished and a total of 4 Kingfish, 8 Mahi Mahi’s, one Barracuda, one Hammerhead Shark, one Tuna and one African Pompano, it was now time to head back to the dock.
-The anglers retired into the a/c salon and enjoyed the relaxing trip back to the dock at Bahia Bar Yachting Center, 801 Seabreeze Blvd.
+With a total catch of four Barracudas, twelve Bonito’s, twelve Snappers and one Sailfish, it was time to head back to the dock.
+The anglers retired into the a/c salon and really enjoyed the relaxing trip back to the dock at Bahia Bar located at 801 Seabreeze Blvd.
 Fort Lauderdale 33316.
-At the dock, Dave filet out the fish for the anglers to take home.